sensu/sensu-docs/content/sensu-go/5.8/reference/backend.md

-      --etcd-peer-trusted-ca-file string           path to the peer server TLS trusted CA file --etcd-trusted-ca-file string                path to the client server TLS trusted CA cert file --no-embed-etcd                              don't embed etcd, use external etcd instead
+      --etcd-peer-trusted-ca-file string           path to the peer server TLS trusted CA file --etcd-trusted-ca-file string                path to the client server TLS trusted CA cert file --no-embed-etcd                              don't embed etcd, use external etcd instead --etcd-cipher-suites                         list of ciphers to use for etcd TLS configuration
 {{< /highlight >}}

 ### General configuration flags